 Lexicology very broadly refers to the study of words.
 This can happen in extreme micro detail from looking at morphemes and phonetic segments to as broad as etymology or origin of the words themselves.
 In Lesson 2, we will take a crash course into the origins of Korean words to help you better understand where they come from (spoiler: most words in Korean are not "native" Korean words) to get a better social and historical perspective on the language, as well as related grammatical features that tend to be used based on the originating source.

 Languages can be classified in many different ways.
 One way of doing this, however, is by word order.
 Generally speaking, there are 6 basic orders that any language can have: SVO, SOV, VSO, VOS, OVS, OSV.
 However, for reasons unknown, the human brain really, really likes to arrange language in either SVO or SOV orders - these two word orders alone account for the vast majority of human language!
 Korean happens to be classified as SOV and with that classification comes important grammatical features to be aware of.

 The Meaning of Korean Words in Context

 We understand words not only by their intrinsic meanings (i.e., water means, well, water) but we also understand the meaning of words due to context and their usage.
 Water, in addition to be a mineral, can also have poetic meaning based on the human experience - or in other words - context.
-The culture of Korea is highly contextual (when compared with Western cultures) thus a lot of meaning is derived from context.
-In this lesson, we will take a look at the role of culture, context, and understanding what things mean when sentences or phrases may otherwise seem so vague to Korean language learners.
+The culture of Korea is high degree of shared context (when compared to other cultures) thus a lot of meaning is derived from context and not explicitly stated.
+In this lesson, we will take a look at the role of culture, context, and understanding what things mean when sentences or phrases may otherwise seem so vague or confusing to Korean language learners.